 - Divestment of non-core assets and rationalization of operating costs

-- Newmont Mining has rationalized its business in response to the subdued gold pricing environment.
-It has divested several high cost gold mines over the course of 2014, as well as tried to reduce its operating costs.
-The company has divested $1.6 billion worth of non-core assets since mid-2013.
+- Newmont Mining has rationalized its business in response to the subdued gold pricing environment prevailing over the course of the past few years.
+It has divested several high cost gold mines since mid-2013, as well as tried to reduce its operating costs.
+The company has divested $1.7 billion worth of non-core assets since mid-2013.
 The impact of the sale of the company's high-cost mines is reflected in Newmont's all-in sustaining costs (AISC) metric, which is a measure of the overall costs required to sustain a company's current mining operations.
-The AISC for Newmont's gold mining operations fell from $1,113 per ounce in 2013, to $1,002 per ounce in 2014, and further to $879 per ounce in the first six months of 2015.
+The AISC for Newmont's gold mining operations fell from $1,113 per ounce in 2013, to $1,002 per ounce in 2014, and further to $898 per ounce in 2015.

 Below are key drivers of Newmont's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock:

 - Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased, as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
-However, the start of Phase 6 mining operations in Indonesia may significantly boost volumes.
-We currently forecast shipments to increase by 32% in 2015 and by 2% annually over the rest of our forecast.
+With the start of Phase 6 mining operations in Indonesia in 2015, shipment volumes from the division rose 35% that year.
+We currently forecast shipments to increase by 2% annually over the rest of our forecast, after a dip in 2016, due to the mining of lower grade ore.
 However, production could exceed the base case expectations at Batu Hijau, Indonesia.
-If shipments increase by 4-5% annually, it would represent a 6% upside to the Trefis price estimate.
+If shipments increase by 4-5% annually, it would represent a 4% upside to the Trefis price estimate.

 North American Mines

-- Newmont's North American Gold EBITDA Margin: Newmont's margins from its North American operations increased from 16% in 2007, to 47% in 2012, as the sharp rise in gold prices offset a significantly higher cost of sales.
-Margins for the division fell to 36% and 28%, in 2013 and 2014, respectively, due to a fall in prices.
-We expect margins to remain under pressure in 2015 due to a fall in gold prices.
-However, margins are expected to rebound in 2016, due to a rise in production volumes.
-However, if production doesn't ramp up as expected, and the improvement in margins is only around half of what we expect, there would be a downside of nearly 10% to the Trefis price estimate.
+- Newmont's North American Gold EBITDA Margin: Newmont's margins from its North American operations increased from 16% in 2007, to 48% in 2012, as the sharp rise in gold prices offset a significantly higher cost of sales.
+Margins for the division fell to 26% by 2015 due to a fall in prices.
+We expect margins to rebound in 2016 due to a sharp increase in production volumes.
+However, if production doesn't ramp up as expected, and the improvement in margins is only around half of what we expect, there would be a downside of nearly 6% to the Trefis price estimate.